jackdarlison/the-little-book-of-nlp/src/generic/word-representations.md

 ## Feature Sets

+Feature sets are handcrafted lists of features, each represented using a feature vector which are then aggregated (summed, etc.) to create a single vector for the feature set.

-Feature sets are handcrafted lists of features, these features depend on the available information for the task.
+Individual features depend on the available information for the task.

 For example, common Named Entity Recognition features include:
 - Word shapes